Welcome to Strollercise

 “I went to the Rock & Roll club that Steve Hammond (my other half) and I frequented and got chatting with another member, Todd, who also owned a Gym.
 I told him that I needed to lose weight but I was not enjoying circuit training AT ALL!
 At the time we were watching the ladies and a few men ‘strolling’, which I had been teaching in the R&R clubs for over 10 years.

 “Steve pointed to the dance floor and said: “There's your fitness class, right there, under your nose; you're teaching it already!” adding: “And you can call it ‘Strollercise’”.
 We laughed, but two months later, in March 2016, I did start my ‘Strollercise’ class; I uploaded a few videos on social media and was immediately inundated with positive comments and messages; long story short I ended up doing 9 classes a week!

 “Today I am still doing 9 classes a week, with 100s of people wanting to join in.
 Our average class size is 25 people (both men and women) but we have (and still do) achieved 40-55 to a class.

 ‘Strollercise’ is a pay-as-you-go model, with no previous dancing experience needed – members can learn as they go.
 We also have a tutorial DVD which was released September 2018; it’s ideal for beginners and even for our instructors.
 It contains 13 ‘strolls’ to learn in a step-by-step format.

-The music of the 1950’s is so iconic that we have, and attend, a lot of social events.
+The music of the 1950’s & 1960's is so iconic that we hold, and attend, a lot of social events.
 We perform in town centres, school fetes and even at classic car shows, which boosts our class numbers each time.